johnnovak/gridmonger-site/source/annotations.rst

 empty areas around the level, rather than on top of it.

 To create a label starting from a cell, go to the cell and press :kbd:`Ctrl+T`.
-You can select the color of the label from four predefined colors.
+You can select the colour of the label from four predefined colours.

 To edit a label, go to the cell at the top-left corner of the label text, then press :kbd:`Ctrl+T`.